Giving Tuesday Toolkit – Everything You Need To Succeed

 3. Running re-targeting ads to bring in past donors.
 Lapsed donors (and one-time donors) can be encouraged to give again.

-5. Following up on drop offs: During the big day, social media ads can be sent to those prospects who have visited your Giving Tuesday donation page and dropped off without a donation.
+5. Following up on drop-offs: During the big day, social media ads can be sent to prospects who have visited your Giving Tuesday donation page and dropped off without a donation.
 These ads can encourage the donors to pick up where they left off and finish the donation.

-6. Promoting your nonprofit (or driving more awareness): Run retargeting ads for those donors who have made a donation and ask them to spread the word.
+6. Promoting your nonprofit (or driving more awareness): Run retargeting ads for those donors who have donated and ask them to spread the word.

-Messaging plays a huge role to ensure that your audience don’t feel “harassed”.
+Messaging plays a huge role in ensuring that your audience doesn’t feel “harassed.”
 Refer to the section above while you craft your social media messages.

 Useful resources: